 With over 160,000 bottles sold on our platform over the course of last year, iDealwine is a true laboratory for wine lovers.
-Jean-Baptiste Martin, Project Manager in the Sales Department, oversees the performance of your wines on a daily basis.
+We asked the Sales Department, which oversees the performance of your wines on a daily basis.
 Here are his top ten tips for how to be successful in selling your wine at auction.

 1/ Plastic wrap your bottles straight away